hammi99/cheatsheets/README.md

 # cheatsheets
-A collection of minimalist cheatsheets for different programming languages
+A collection of minimalist cheatsheets for different programming and domain specific languages

 ___